• Home

 The reality of childcare

 In the October note, Bowley highlighted that the share of households with more than one source of income making childcare payments each month is falling every year, most prominently among lower-income households.
-It stands to reason that paying for childcare has become so expensive that parents have little choice but for one of them to leave their jobs.
+It stands to reason that paying for childcare has become so expensive that parents have little choice but for one of them to leave their job.

-This “very much disproportionately impacts women,” Bowley added, “We’ve looked at how moms have traded in, to some extent, careers for childcare.
+This “very much disproportionately impacts women,” Bowley added.
+“We’ve looked at how moms have traded in, to some extent, careers for childcare.
 One reason is that childcare has been, at least within CPI data, and very much so also within our own data, particularly sticky.
 It is still rising around 1.5 times the rate of overall inflation, which is a real pain point for a lot of families.”

 About the Author